PdNair/MarsRoversProblem/README.md

 I have used a Simple Console App to solve the Mars Rovers problem.
+I have zipped all the files into a single zip file.
 It will prompt for User Input and the reads the content.

 Tools -